sadoyan/webrados/README.md

 On Linux systems ```echo -n SecretPaSs | md5sum |awk '{print $1}'```  will output md5hash for using it as password in ```users.txt``` file

-If you are using API keys ```users.txt``` should contain these keys seprated by new line.
+If you are using API keys ```users.txt``` should contain these keys separated by new line.

 Webrados will periodically read ```uesrs.txt``` file and automatically update users in memory.

-If you are using JWT Authenticatio, you should set the value of yout JWT Setcret as **JWTSECRET** OS enviroment.
+If you are using JWT Authentication, you should set the value of your JWT Secret as **JWTSECRET** OS enviroment.

 ```
 export JWTSECRET='Super$ecter123765@'